-It is every child's right to be able to walk in their community without fear of traffic and pollution.
+At Brake, we believe that every child has the right to walk in their community without fear of traffic and pollution.
 Danger from traffic is a big factor in whether families are able to walk safely in the places where they live.
 It affects their ability to be healthy and socially active.

 Children of all ages are at risk of being hurt or killed when walking near roads.
 On average, six children are killed or seriously injured on roads in Britain every day – that’s equivalent to a whole class of children every single week.

-Brake's Kids Walk is a great way to inspire and engage children about the dangers they face and raise awareness among parents and the wider community about the need to protect children on roads.
+Brake's Kids Walk is a great way to inspire and engage children about the dangers they face, promote the benefits of walking, and raise awareness among parents and the wider community about the need to protect children on roads.